Ev-3 (Budapest metro)

 The Ev-3s were a type of subway car used on the Budapest metro system between 1973 and 2018.

 The Ev-3 cars were built by Metrowagonmash (previously Mytishchi Machine-Building Plant) between 1975 and 1979.
 More powerful than the earlier Ev type cars, these trains were outfitted with 72kW engines rather than 66kW ones.
-Although officially the cars had the same capacity as the Ev type, this number was actually reduced by about 4-5 people due to the utility cabinet situated behind the driver's cab.
+Although officially the cars had the same capacity as the Ev type, this number was, in practice, reduced by about 4-5 people due to the utility cabinet situated behind the driver's cab.

 All of the Ev-3 cars were retired by 2018, with most of them being used as scrap metal, or refurbished into 81-717.2K/714.2K sets for the M3.
 However, several cars were bought by private individuals and are currently being used for a variety of purposes, including an art installation at Csakbereny and movie props at Tapioszolos.